suryashch/QSViewer/reports/a-game-dev-approach-to-bim.md

 ## Instancing

-Another powerful technique to improve the `draw calls` in the scene is known as [`Instancing`](https://github.com/suryashch/3d_modelling/blob/main/research/optimizing-the-scene/instanced-mesh.md).
+Another powerful technique to reduce `draw calls` is known as [`Instancing`](https://github.com/suryashch/3d_modelling/blob/main/research/optimizing-the-scene/instanced-mesh.md).
 This process works best when you have multiple objects in a scene that all share the same geometry.
 Think leaves on a tree, bolts in a steel beam, 90 degree elbows on a pipe- all are essentially the same object, just loaded to different positions.

 ![Instancing Example.
 Credit: three.js](img/instancing-threejs-example.gif)